 CPD is defined by FiP as:

-A range of learning activities through which the psychotherapist, throughout their professional career, maintains and develops a capacity to practice safely, effectively and appropriately within the evolving nature of their clinical practice and professional work.
+the “self-nominated schedule of activities through which a qualified psychotherapist maintains and develops their capacity to practice safely, effectively and appropriately within the contemporary norms of the profession”.

 FiP requires all clinical members to fulfil their personal commitment to CPD in a manner that also demonstrably meets the current CPJA Policy on Continuing Professional Development, irrespective of whether they are a member of that organisation or not.
 The essential criteria expected of clinical members are:

 This is a very brief synopsis of our policy.
 Click here to download a pdf copy